tomhoover/guide-programming-fundamentals-in-python/guide.md

 ##Setup

 To get started we'll need a "development environment", aka *a place to write and execute code*.
 For this we'll use [Nitrous.io](https://www.nitrous.io/), a fast and free way to get you up and running.
 Nitrous is a cloud-based developer environment that works really well for programming in python.
-Since Nitrous.io is a web application it won't matter whether you have a mac or windows or even Linux computer to run and test your code.
+Since Nitrous.io is a web application, it won't matter whether you have a Mac, Windows, or even a Linux computer to run and test your code.
 Follow the instructions below to set up your Nitrous.io Development Environment.

 1. Go to [Nitrous.io](https://www.nitrous.io/) and create an account. *NOTE: You will have to check your email and activate your account before you can sign in.*
-2. Once you have signed in and confirmed your email click the "open dashboard" button on their [homepage](https://www.nitrous.io/).
+2. Once you have confirmed your email and signed in, click the "open dashboard" button on their [homepage](https://www.nitrous.io/).
 You should be prompted to create your first Nitrous "box" aka developer environment.
 3. First choose "Python/Django" as your template.
-Next you can rename your box anything you like or just leave it as is.
-Finally don't worry about the optional section that says "Download a GitHub repo".
-See image below as an example:
+Next you can rename your box to anything you like or just leave it as is.
+Finally, don't worry about the optional section that says "Download a GitHub repo".
+Here's an example:

 	![](http://i.imgur.com/gBTqt8X.png)